ikanago/omekasy/README.md

 You can download binaries from [Releases](https://github.com/ikanago/omekasy/releases).

 ## Usage
-Just run without any options or arguments, a prompt will be shown up.
+Just run without any options or arguments, then a prompt will be shown up.
-You can select the style while watching the result.
+You can select the style while watching the result like above demo.
 ```bash
 omekasy
 ```